Thank you very much for taking the time to read this GoFundMe.

 9. It was at one of the fourteen Kane County Board meetings where we testified about the toxic mold that I, Ray’s fiancée, compared Ray to his US Army Purple Heart WW2 veteran Uncle Danny.
 I compared Ray to his Uncle Danny because of what I described as Ray’s passion for helping others.
 You can see that specific testimony of mine here (begins at 1:28:47):

-11. Please Note: We can say from extensive research and personal experience that there is absolutely no insurance coverage or safety net for housing or transportation needs for mold-injured people/people with chemical sensitivities.
-We can also say from extensive research and personal experience that there is very little insurance coverage, government programs, or safety net for food support or medical treatment for mold-injured people/people with chemical sensitivities.
+11. Please Note: We can say from extensive research and personal experience that there is absolutely no insurance coverage or safety net for housing or transportation needs for people with severe ME/CFS, mold-injured people, and people with multiple chemical sensitivities (MCS).
+We can also say from extensive research and personal experience that there is very little insurance coverage, government programs, or safety net for food support or medical treatment for people with severe ME/CFS, mold-injured people/people with chemical sensitivities.

 I conclude this summary by stating that, at least in part, the future of our communities, our country, our world, and our planet could be related to a just resolution to this situation.